Near Athens in Bradford County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1948 by Pennsylvania Historical and Museum Commission.

 Topics and series.
-This historical marker is listed in this topic list: Native Americans.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+This historical marker is listed in this topic list: Indigenous Peoples and Communities.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.

 Location.
 41° 56.736′ N, 76° 31.27′ W. Marker is near Athens, Pennsylvania, in Bradford County.
-Marker is on Tioga Street (State Highway 199), on the right when traveling north.
+It is on Tioga Street (State Highway 199), on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Athens PA 18810, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Carrying Path (approx. 0.3 miles away); Fort Sullivan (approx. 0.4 miles away); a different marker also named Fort Sullivan (approx. 0.4 miles away); a different marker also named Fort Sullivan (approx. 0.4 miles away); Roll of Honor (approx. half a mile away); Vietnam Veterans (approx. half a mile away); The Sullivan Expedition against the Iroquois Indians (approx. half a mile away); Stephen Foster (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Carrying Path (approx. 0.3 miles away); Fort Sullivan (approx. 0.4 miles away); a different marker also named Fort Sullivan (approx. 0.4 miles away); a different marker also named Fort Sullivan (approx. 0.4 miles away); Roll of Honor (approx. half a mile away); Vietnam Veterans (approx. half a mile away); The Sullivan Expedition against the Iroquois Indians (approx. half a mile away); Stephen Foster (approx. half a mile away).
 Touch for a list and map of all markers in Athens.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on July 17, 2010, by Craig Swain of Leesburg, Virginia.
-This page has been viewed 566 times since then and 6 times this year.
+This page has been viewed 851 times since then and 20 times this year.
 Photos: 1, 2. submitted on July 17, 2010, by Craig Swain of Leesburg, Virginia.